Alexis is a successful model and actress with 8 years of experience.

 Making it in L.A. takes time and hard work.
 These fundamentals can help you get ahead.

 You are going to need multiple ranges of headshots to show your commercial and editorial range.
 I recommend getting these taken professionally.
 You do not need to spend a lot of money to get some great shots.
 Reach out to some professionals in your area with reference photos like these to get some pricing.
 You should not be paying more than a couple hundred dollars for a full session with 3-5 looks.

 You've got what it takes.
-Now follow those dreams.& don't worry, if in a few years you decide to take a different path, the confidence and the badassery of following your dream to go to L.A. will make the process of anything you do in the future much easier.
+Now follow those dreams.
+And don't worry; if in a few years you decide to take a different path, the confidence and the badassery of following your dream to go to L.A. will make the process of anything you do in the future much easier.

 One dream at a time.